Using moonpool-sim Standalone

 }

-SimTcpStream implements tokio::io::AsyncRead + AsyncWrite + Unpin.
+SimTcpStream implements tokio::io::AsyncRead + AsyncWrite + Unpin and is Send + Sync + 'static.
 That makes it a drop-in replacement for tokio::net::TcpStream anywhere the tokio ecosystem uses trait-based I/O. And the tokio ecosystem uses trait-based I/O everywhere that matters: hyper, tonic, tower, axum (via hyper), sqlx’s wire protocol, redis-rs.

 This isn’t an accident.
 We designed the provider traits to match tokio’s interfaces exactly because we wanted existing libraries to work unchanged.